 What is an EEG Headset?

 An EEG headset is a wearable device for electroencephalography, a monitoring method to record the electrical activity of the brain.
 EEG sensors in headsets place electrodes along the scalp to detect brain activity.
 Analyzing EEG data supports the study of cognitive processes.
-Doctors can use EEG to diagnose medical issues, researchers can use this method to understand brain processes, and individuals can use EEG to improve their productivity and wellness via monitoring their moods and emotions, developers can use EEG for BCI to execute direct mental commands in app development and many other use cases.
+Doctors can use EEG to diagnose medical issues.
+Researchers can use this method to understand brain processes.
+Individuals can use EEG to improve their productivity and wellness via monitoring their moods and emotions.
+Developers can use EEG for BCI to execute direct mental commands in app development and many other use cases.

 How do EEG Headsets Work?